 Articular cartilage is a firm, rubbery tissue that covers the ends of bones to provide a smooth gliding surface for joints which act as a cushion between bones.
 Cartilage can break down due to overuse or injury that can lead to pain, swelling, and problems with your joint.

-A knee cartilage transplant – autograft – is performed on people who have a specific cartilage defect typically due to an injury; it is not done when cartilage loss is much more extensive.
+A knee cartilage transplant – autograft – is performed on people who have a specific cartilage defect typically due to an injury.
+However, it is not done when cartilage loss is extensive.

 This video will give you a general overview of the procedure.
 Your own surgery may vary depending on the scope of the damage and the judgement of your surgeon.